agorischek/heckle/heckle/README.md

 Heckle is service check framework that lets you verify the health of your application in production like you verify its correctness with unit tests during development.

 _v.
-To persistently annoy a performer_
+To persistently pester a performer_

 ## Checks